score-spec/docs/content/en/docs/Tutorials/paws-docker.md

         secret: true
 ```

-## Executing `Score -compose`
+## Executing `score-compose`

-The user can now produce a `backend.compose.yaml` override file for Docker Compose with `Score -compose` CLI tool:
+The user can now produce a `backend.compose.yaml` override file for Docker Compose with `score-compose` CLI tool:

 <aside>
 💡 When setting things up the first time, the User can add `--env-file` parameter to instruct the tool to produce a sample `.env` file with all the environment variables available for overriding.
 This `.env` file is typically used to customise configuration in different environments.
 Refer to the official Docker Compose documentation for [more information](https://docs.docker.com/compose/environment-variables/#the-env-file).